Policy and FAQs

 Q: Who is eligible for Tier 1 and Tier 2?

-To qualify as Tier 1 for kindergarten, an applicant must be attending their resident district preschool, or an applicant is not attending their resident district preschool and has a sibling attending the choice district in the current year and the sibling will continue to be enrolled in the following year.
+- To qualify as Tier 1 for kindergarten, an applicant must be attending their resident district preschool, or an applicant has a sibling attending the choice district in the current year and the sibling will continue to be enrolled in the following year, regardless of whether they are attending their resident district preschool.
 Note: this policy was revised for applicants seeking enrollment in school year 2024-25 and beyond.

 Choice districts must first fill their available seats with Tier 1 applicants.
 If the number of Tier 1 applications exceeds the number of choice seats available, the choice district must hold a lottery to randomly select students.